Difference Between Hypertonic, Hypotonic and Isotonic

 MeaningIn Hypertonic configuration, the fluids just outside of the cell have a higher concentration of solutes than the fluids within the cell.The fluids just outside of the cell have a lower solute concentration than the fluids within the cell throughout hypotonic configuration.Isotonic solutions comprise equal quantities of solutes.

-Role as PreservativeHypertonic Solutions are quite effective against food preservation.Hypotonic solutions remain ineffective for preservation.Isotonic solutions are generally ineffective for preserving food.
+Role as PreservativeHypertonic Solutions are quite effective against food preservation.Hypotonic solutions remain ineffective for preservation.Isotonic solutions are ineffective for preserving food.

 Osmotic PressureHypertonic fluids have a greater osmotic pressure than other liquids.Hypotonic solutions are those with regions of lower pressures.Isotonic solutions have the very same osmotic pressure.